-Another underpriced asset that would flow into markets-or at least become more "liquid" after the crash-will be human capital: unemployed and underemployed data scientists who, like their defense industry engineer predecessors in the 1990s, will be hungry for opportunities to do great work and make great money.
+Another underpriced asset that would flow into markets-or at least become more "liquid" after the crash-will be human capital: unemployed and underemployed data scientists who, like their defense industry engineer predecessors in the 1990s. will be hungry for opportunities to do great work and make great money.
 The best of this group will find attractive opportunities designing algorithms to analyze newly available data, but many others will not have the advanced skills needed to engage in algorithmic design.
 The most pressing question for the remainder, depending on geography and temperament, may be whether the most attractive opportunities lie within licit or illicit/semi-licit enterprises.
-Some governments will weigh in on that choice with cash and coercion, just as the United States did with regard to decisions made by Soviet nuclear scientists after the end of the Cold War.13
+Some governments will weigh in on that choice with cash and coercion, just as the United States did with regard to decisions made by Soviet nuclear scientists after the end of the Cold War.13 new and valuable source of information about the perceived value of particular datasets and how that might change (and change hands) over time.

-As this world moves closer to 2020 and the acute phase of the crisis evolves into its chronic aftermath, new financial instruments will develop to manage the exchange of data assets-for example, data bonds that place claims on the stream of income produced by a dataset over time.
-As a secondary market in data bonds develops, there will emerge a new and valuable source of information about the perceived value of particular datasets and how that might change (and change hands) over time.
 Data rating agencies would then emerge to rate both data sets themselves and the repackaged rights to data sitting in bonds or other kinds of derivatives.
 A futures market on data that is yet to be produced or released to the market-such as data on children that legally must be withheld until age 18-could become a vibrant place to fund new initiatives in data collection.
 And, of course, there will evolve a vast black market for other types of non-sanctioned data, including all the kinds we know today as well as new combinations of data that offer criminals the opportunity to do damage.
 For instance, can past shopping preferences help criminals target phishing schemes?
 Will IP address locations be used to predict when a particular individual will or will not be home?